jsthomas/jsthomas.github.io/content/ocaml-shell.md

 I found the OCaml compiler (and its emacs integrations, `merlin` and `tuareg`) very helpful for refactoring.
-When I revised my types to make them better reflect the data I wanted to model, the compiler helpfully pointed out all of the things I needed to revise.
+When I revised my types to make them better reflect the data I wanted to model, type errors identified all of the places I needed to update.
 At this point, I introduced an Angstrom parser and re-implemented support for `cd`, `exit`, and `path`.
-That allowed me to get familiar with the parser combinators `*>`, `many`, and `choice`, before attempting the (slightly) more complicated parsers needed to support `&` and `>`.
+That allowed me to get familiar with the parser combinators `*>`, `many`, and `choice`, before attempting the more complicated parsers needed to support `&` and `>`.

-The type system will protected me from a number of silly mistakes, but it isn't a silver bullet.
+The type system protected me from a number of silly mistakes, but it wasn't a silver bullet.
 I spent an hour confused about why one of my parsers would go into an infinite loop before realizing I needed to use `many1` instead of `many`.
-I think this is the sort of mistake I would learn to avoid if I spend more time working with Angstrom.
+I think this is the sort of mistake I would learn to avoid if I spent more time working with Angstrom.

-The compiler also didn't prevent me from making dumb API mistakes.
-At one point I couldn't figure out why output redirection wasn't working, then I realized I had mis-ordered the arguments to `dup2`.
-Again, I suspect this is something I'll spend less time on as I get more familiar with the Unix API.

 ## Discussion